Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Introduction

 \section{Introduction}

-In this paper we present a novel technique for achieving optimal-order error estimates for the full discretization by linear bulk--surface finite elements in space and by the linearly implicit backward difference method of order $1$ to $5$ in time.
-The new idea for the stability analysis uses mass conservation properties of the equation to conclude an \emph{almost mass conservation} of the error, and combines this with a Poincar\'e-type estimate and energy estimate.
-We consider here the bulk--surface Cahn--Hilliard system with dynamic boundary conditions and prove optimal-order error estimates between the solution of the numerical scheme and a sufficiently regular exact solution, for the $H^1$-norm of the phase field in bulk and surface respectively.
-We expect that these techniques can be transferred to other similar equations, satisfying an energy estimate and mass conservation properties.
+In this paper we prove optimal-order error estimates for a full discretization of the bulk--surface Cahn--Hilliard system with dynamic boundary conditions---a two parameter family of dynamic boundary conditions generalizing the most important dynamic boundary conditions of Cahn--Hilliard-type.
+We present, as the main focus of this paper, a novel technique for achieving optimal-order error estimates for the full discretization of the bulk--surface Cahn--Hilliard system with dynamic boundary conditions using linear bulk--surface finite elements in space and linearly implicit backward difference method of order $1$ to $5$ in time.

+The new idea for the stability analysis uses mass conservation properties of the equation to conclude an \emph{almost mass conservation} of the error, and combines this with a \emph{Poincar\'e-type estimate} and an energy estimate.
+We prove optimal-order error estimates, between the solution of the numerical scheme and a sufficiently regular exact solution, for the $L^2$- and $H^1$-norm of the phase field in bulk and surface, respectively.

+This novel technique can be transferred to a wider class of equations, satisfying an energy estimate and mass conservation properties.
+In order to demonstrate this, we prove optimal-order fully discrete error estimates for the Cahn-Hilliard equation on evolving surface, discretized by evolving surface finite elements in space and linearly implicit backward difference method in time.